theDavidBarton/european-central-bank-currency-rates-to-json/README.md

 // output: 1.1065
 ```

-In the src folder there is an example.js and example.html.
-With an express server (in server.js) you can test it without cors warnings on http://localhost:5000/example.html.
+In the example folder there are an example.js and example.html.
+With an express server (in server.js) you can test the converter without cors warnings on http://localhost:5000/example.html.
-Run it with `node src/server.js` or `yarn example` commands.
+Run it with `node example/server.js` or `yarn example` commands.

 # License